jcchac/python-design-patterns/README.md

-# Design Patterns in Python :snake:
+# Design patterns in Python :snake:

 This repository provides a collection of design patterns implemented in Python.

-###  Creational Patterns
+###  Creational patterns

-Deal with object creation mechanisms, creating objects in a manner suitable to the situation.
+Suitable to deal with object creation mechanisms, creating objects in a proper manner according to the situation.

 | Pattern        | Description                                                         |
 | -------------- | ------------------------------------------------------------------- |